numba/numba/docs/source/reference/types.rst

-Can be called              yes              yes             yes Can be used as items       yes              yes             yes Automatic overload         no               yes             no Can be returned            yes              yes             no
+Can be called              yes              yes             yes Can be used as items       yes              yes             yes Automatic overload         no               yes             no Can be returned            yes              yes             yes
 ========================   ==============   ============    ===========

 Wrapper Address Protocol - WAP